great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/volume.md

 Ensures that the number of rows in a dataset falls within a specified range.

-**Use Case**: Validate that daily transaction volumes are within expected bounds, alerting to unusual spikes or drops in activity.
+**Use Case**: Validate that transaction volumes are within expected bounds, alerting to unusual spikes or drops in activity.

 ```python title="" name="docs/docusaurus/docs/reference/learn/data_quality_use_cases/volume_resources/volume_expectations.py ExpectTableRowCountToBeBetween"
 ```